Last reviewed: March 2016

 Haemophilia A, or Classical Haemophilia, is the most common form, and is due to the deficiency of factor VIII (8).
 Haemophilia B, or Christmas Disease, is due to the deficiency of factor IX (9).

 Bleeding is most commonly internal.
 The deficiency in clotting factor produces a wide range of bleeding episodes, usually into the joints or muscles.
 These bleeding episodes, or “bleeds”, may occur spontaneously, or as a result of trauma or injury.
 Specialised treatment is needed to help blood clot normally and is often infused or injected into a vein.
 If internal bleeding is not quickly stopped with treatment, it will result in pain and swelling.
 Over a period of time bleeding into joints and muscles can cause permanent damage such as arthritis, chronic pain and joint damage requiring surgery.

 Haemophilia is an inherited condition and occurs in families; however, in 1/3 of cases it appears in families with no previous history of the disorder.
 The genetic alteration causing haemophilia is passed down from parent to child through generations.
 Men with haemophilia will pass the altered gene on to their daughters but not their sons.
 Women who carry the altered gene can pass it on to their sons and daughters.
 Sons with the gene will have haemophilia.
 Some women and girls who carry the gene may also experience bleeding problems.

 The diagrams below may assist in understanding this.
-The solid blue and red males are those with haemophilia; the solid red and blue females carry the gene - they have X chromosome with the genetic alteration and one unaltered X chromosome.
+The red males are those with haemophilia; the red and blue females carry the gene - they have X chromosome with the genetic alteration and one unaltered X chromosome.

 With appropriate treatment haemophilia can be managed effectively.